 Auditory Motion Perception

-How humans perceive moving sounds is not well understood.
-There is debate about whether we possess velocity-sensitive neurons, like we do for vision, or we compute motion from static snapshots of sound position.
-By studying the perception of changes in velocity, my collaborators and I found a striking inability to detect changes within some velocity ranges (paper), with some participants unable to detect a two- or even three-fold increase in velocity!
-In subsequent research, we investigate a spatial bias in the perceived end-point of a sound’s trajectory in the direction of motion (i.e., the Representational Momentum Effect), thought to be a result of the brain’s predictive processes for motion.
-We find the bias is clearly modulated by velocity (paper).
-It is unclear how we can have such poor mechanisms of velocity perception yet potentially use velocity to predict motion, so future research is needed on this topic.
-In current research, my collaborators and I are investigating the degree of similarity between the visual and auditory motion biases.
+There is debate about how we perceive auditory motion.
+Do we possess velocity-sensitive neurons, like in the visual system, or do we compute motion from static snapshots of sound position?
+In one study, we found a striking inability in humans to detect changes in sound velocity (paper), with some people unable to detect a two- or even three-fold increase in velocity!
+In another study, we investigated a spatial bias localising moving sounds, the Representational Momentum Effect, thought to be a result of the brain’s predictive processes.
+This bias was modulated by velocity (paper).
+It is unclear how we can have such poor mechanisms of velocity perception yet potentially use velocity to predict motion.